 Your Long-Term Investments Be Comprised Of Index Funds

-It's also worth mentioning here, that we ALWAYS recommend that people invest their money in index funds, rather than picking individual stocks!
-Once you decide on your share of stocks and bonds, you'll want to pick index funds that are made up of a bunch of different stocks and bonds.
+Once you decide on your share of stocks and bonds, you’ll want to pick index funds that are made up of a bunch of different stocks and bonds.
 You do this to diversify your investments and to track the broader market.
 The reason you want to track the broader market is that after paying trading commissions and making bad bets, you won’t be able to consistently beat the market over the long term by picking individual stocks.

-We can't stress the enough, because we get asked daily for advice on picking stocks.
+We can’t stress this enough, because we get asked daily for advice on picking stocks.
 We hear things like, “what do you guys think about buying Facebook or Apple stock right now?”.
-You don't want to tie a large part of your net worth to just a few companies.
+You don’t want to tie a large part of your net worth to just a few companies.
 Indexes are the way to go, people!

 Example portfolios and their Asset Allocation

 When it comes to deciding what your risk tolerance is and how you should allocate between stocks and bonds, there are rules of thumb that you can use.

 We love the wisdom shared by John Bogle, founder of Vanguard, in his latest book, with regards to this topic.
 For younger investors, he recommends investing 80% in stocks and 20% in bonds.
 He drops this down to 70% stocks for older investors (45yrs +).
 For those already retired, a split of 60% stocks to 40% bonds or 50% / 50% is more sufficient.